xoesae/valid8/README.md

 # Valid8: a PHP package for validation

-Validations in a simple and fast way.
+Validations in a simple and fast way. :elephant:

 # Installation

-In progress :construction:
+In progress :construction: :construction_worker:

 # Usage